linode/apl-docs/docs/for-ops/console/settings/dns.md

 Limit the possible target zones by zone id.

 ### Provider

 The DNS provider used to manage the domain(s).

-The followingDNS providers are supported in Otomi:
+The followingDNS providers are supported in APL:

-- AWS
+- AWS Route53
 - Azure (Public zones)
 - Azure Private DNS
 - CloudFlare
 - Digital Ocean
 - Google
+- Linode Domains
 - Other

-When `Other` is selected, the required values can be added to support any other DNS provider (supported by External DNS).
+When `Other` is selected, the required values can be added to support any other DNS provider (supported by [ExternalDNS](https://github.com/kubernetes-sigs/external-dns/)).